Windows Azure and Cloud Computing Posts for 2/15/2011+

 Click on Test Connection to test connection established successfully or not?
 After that you will get prompted as Connection string contains sensitive data, do you want to keep that in configuration file or mange through program.
 Which to use is your choice.

-After selecting your option, click on the Next button; you will then see all the Tables, Views and Stored Procedures available as part of a data model for WCF Data Service.
+After selecting your option, click on the Next button; you will then see all the Tables, Views and Stored Procedures available as part of a data model for WCF Data Service.- Select the tables, views and stored procedure from the data base that you want to make as the part of your data model.

 The first thing to do is to provide a data source name.
 To do that, uncomment the first commented line and give the data source name.
 In our case we are using the name of the model, which we created in the second step; the data source.
 Our data model name is SchoolEntities.